 Several banned militant groups have successfully launched microfinance schemes in North East India to woo the local population and blunt the counter-insurgency operations initiated against them by security forces.

-The United National Liberation Front (UNLF) is one such organisation that has micro finance operations in the north eastern state of Manipur.
-The UNLF is a banned organisation that has been waging an armed struggle against the Indian state since 1964 for the establishment of an independent socialist Manipur.
+The United National Liberation Front (UNLF) is one such organization that has microfinance operations in the northeastern state of Manipur.
+The UNLF is a banned organization that has been waging an armed struggle against the Indian state since 1964 for the establishment of an independent socialist Manipur.

-NDTV has a detailed video report on these organisations and their microfinance schemes below.
+NDTV has a detailed video report on these organizations and their microfinance schemes below.

 MILITANTS ENTER MICROFINANCE SECTOR IN MANIPUR, NORTH EAST INDIA